 Base salaries are intended to provide a level of compensation sufficient to attract and retain an effective management team, when considered in combination with the other components of the executive compensation program.
 In general, FF seeks to provide a base salary level designed to reflect each executive officer's scope of responsibility and accountability.
 Please see the "Salary" column in the "Summary Compensation Table - Fiscal 2021" for the base salary amounts received by each named executive officer in 2021.
-Following the completion of the previously disclosed investigation by the special committee of independent directors in January 2022, the Board approved a 25% reduction in the annual base salaries for Dr. Breitfeld and Mr. Jia.
-In October 2022, the Board approved an additional temporary 25% reduction in the annual base salaries of each of FF's employees, including each of our named executive officers, in exchange for restricted stock units having a grant date fair value equal to the amount of reduction in the employee's salary, which restricted stock units will vest on or before December 2022.
-In addition, FF employees, including each of the named executive officers, could receive restricted stock units having a grant date fair value equal to 150% and 200% of the amount of foregone salary if they agreed to salary reductions of 50% and 60% (if there is a reduction to minimum wage and at least 60% reduction from the previous salary), respectively.
+Following the completion of the previously disclosed investigation by the special committee of independent directors in January 2022, FF's Board of Directors approved a 25% reduction in the annual base salaries for Dr. Breitfeld and Mr. Jia.